France in the Middle Ages: Cities and towns

-Much of the Gallo-Roman urban network of cities survived (albeit much changed) into the Middle Ages as regional centers and capitals: certain cities had been chosen as centers of bishoprics by the church (for example, Paris, Reims, Aix, Tours, Carcassonne and Narbonne, Auch, Albi, Bourges, Lyon, etc.), others as seats of local (county, duchy) administrative power (such as Angers, Blois, Poitiers, Toulouse).
+Much of the Gallo-Roman urban network of cities survived (albeit much changed) into the Middle Ages as regional centers and capitals: certain cities had been chosen as centers of bishoprics by the church (such as Paris, Reims, Aix, Tours, Carcassonne and Narbonne, Auch, Albi, Bourges and Lyon), others as seats of local (county, duchy) administrative power (such as Angers, Blois, Poitiers and Toulouse).
 In many cases (such as with Poitiers) cities were seats of both episcopal and administrative power.

-From the 10th to the 11th centuries, the urban development of the country expanded (particularly on the northern coasts): new ports appeared, and dukes and counts encouraged and created new towns.
+From the 10th to the 11th centuries, the urban development of the country expanded, particularly on the northern coasts: new ports appeared, and dukes and counts encouraged and created new towns.
 In other areas, urban growth was slower and centered on the monastic houses.
 In many regions, market towns (burgs) with limited privileges were established by local lords.
 In the late 11th century, "communes", governing assemblies, began to develop in towns.
 Starting sporadically in the late 10th, and increasingly in the 12th century, many towns and villages were able to gain economic, social or judicial privileges and franchises from their lords (exemptions from tolls and dues, rights to clear land or hold fairs, some judicial or administrative independence, etc.).
 The seigneurial reaction to expanding urbanism and enfranchisement was mixed; some lords fought against the changes, but some lords gained financial and political advantages from the communal movement and growing trade.

 The 13th to 14th centuries were a period of significant urbanization.
 Paris was the largest city in the realm, and indeed one of the largest cities in Europe.
 The second-largest city was Rouen; the other major cities (with populations over 10,000) were Orléans, Tours, Bordeaux, Lyon, Dijon, and Reims.
 In addition to these, there also existed zones with an extended urban network of medium to small cities, as in the south and the Mediterranean coast (from Toulouse to Marseille, including Narbonne and Montpellier) and in the north (Beauvais, Laon, Amiens, Arras, Bruges, etc.).
 Market towns increased in size, and many were able to gain privileges and franchises including transformation into free cities (villes franches); rural populations from the countrysides moved to the cities and burgs.
 This was also a period of urban building: the extension of walls around the entirety of the urban space, the vast construction of Gothic cathedrals (starting in the 12th century), urban fortresses, castles (such as Philip II Augustus' Louvre around 1200) and bridges.